Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Critical balance and coherent structures

 \section{Critical balance and coherent structures}

 It might appear tempting to relate the CB principle to the emergence of coherent structures for the following two reasons.
-Firstly, some coherent structures arise due to wave breaking, like in the system of water surface gravity waves or internal gravity waves, and such a wave breaking occurs precisely when the nonlinearity becomes of order of the linear contributions.
-Secondly, in some well known examples of coherent structures, like solitons or shocks, the linear and the nonlinear terms are in balance.
+Firstly, some coherent structures arise due to wave breaking, e.g., in the system of water surface gravity waves or internal gravity waves, and such a wave breaking occurs precisely when the nonlinearity becomes of order of the linear contributions.
+Secondly, in some well known examples of coherent structures, such as solitons or shocks, the linear and the nonlinear terms are in balance.

 First, consider the coherent structures that result from wave breaking.
 Such structures are typically singular, e.g., the wave profile has a derivative discontinuity.
 To be specific, consider the water-surface gravity waves, where the CB approach, i.e., scale-by-scale balance of the linear and the nonlinear time scales, gives the well-known \citet{Phillips58} spectrum.
-Its connection to singular wave breaking structures has been widely discussed since it was first suggested by \citet{Kadomtsev65} and later adopted by \citet{Phillips85} himself (his original 1958 paper does not mention of wave breaking).
+Its connection to singular wave breaking structures has been widely discussed since it was first suggested by \citet{Kadomtsev65} and later adopted by \citet{Phillips85} himself (his original 1958 paper does not mention wave breaking).
 However, there is an uncertainty related to the geometry and the dimensionality of the wave crests. \citet{Kuznetsov04} argued that the Phillips spectrum should correspond to wave crests with singularity at isolated points (cone-like shapes) whereas more realistic 1D crests would give a different spectral exponent.
 Furthermore, coherent structures of different strengths or sizes can coexist and the resulting spectrum can depend on their distribution (e.g., in his refinement of the original theory \citealt{Phillips85} introduced a distribution function for the crest lengths per unit area of the water surface).
 Thus, there is no obvious universal link between the CB state and singular coherent structures of the wave-breaking type: there may be structures with spectra different from the CB prediction, but one can also imagine a CB state without any singular structures at all.

 Now let us turn to the nonsingular coherent structures.
 The most basic of the relevant nonlinear models is the Korteweg--de Vries (KdV) equation, $u_t + u u_x + \mu u_{xxx} =0,$ where $\mu$ is the dispersion coefficient.
 Does CB work for KdV turbulence?
 Naively, the idea might seem promising because, the KdV model predicts formation of solitons --- coherent structures in which the nonlinear and the linear terms are balanced, in the spirit of CB.
 Balancing the nonlinearity and dispersion scale by scale (the second and the third terms in the KdV equation), we get $E(k)\sim k^3$.
 However, if the separations between the solitons are much greater than their widths, then for the scales intermediate between the soliton width and the inter-soliton separation, the spectrum is that of a set of delta-functions, so $E(k)\sim\const$, which is very different from the CB prediction.
 This is because the interaction is nonlocal in scale, whereas CB assumes locality.
 Note also, that this is a 1D dispersive system and the physical arguments in favour of CB in anisotropic wave-supporting environments presented in \secref{sec_gen} do not generalise to it.